TERMS OF ENGAGEMENT (ESTATE PLANNING)

 You have the right under clause 17 of Schedule 3 of the Legal Practitioners Act to be notified of any substantial change to the matters to be disclosed to you under clause 10 of Schedule 3, including any substantial change to the estimated costs of work.

-9.1 We are entitled to bill you on an interim basis, provided that no bill is to be delivered less than twenty-one days after the delivery of a previous bill, and where there is money in the estate’s trust account those bills will be paid from the trust monies after 7 days.
+10.1 Subject to the other terms of this agreement, we are entitled to bill you on an interim basis, provided that no bill is to be delivered less than twenty-one days after the delivery of a previous bill.

 - requesting an itemised bill;